-The Governance Committee comprises five members of the Governing Body.
+The Governance Committee comprises six members of the Governing Body, made up from the chairs of other committees.
 The Committee's responsibilities are to undertake recruitment of members of the Board, ensure that the Board keeps up to date with governance issues and review the work of the committees and the Board during the year.
 It meets four times a year.